Last Updated: May 4, 2023

 Payment for nonimmigrant visa services must be done through the Global Support Services (GSS) website when scheduling your appointment.

-Payments for reciprocity fees, or blanket L-1 fees at the time of the interview are accepted at the time of the interview in cash (U.S. Dollars or Euros) or by credit card.
+Payments for reciprocity fees or blanket L-1 fees are accepted at the time of the interview in cash (U.S. Dollars or Euros) or by credit card.
 Please note that we do not accept payment through cell phones or other electronic means, as these devices are not permitted inside the Embassy.

-Immigrant visas are scheduled as part of their processing, either through the National Visa Center or the Kentucky Consular Center (for Diversity Visas).
+Immigrant visas are scheduled either through the National Visa Center or the Kentucky Consular Center (for Diversity Visas).

-On the day of your visa interview, do not bring any luggage, backpacks, or bags of any kind to the Embassy.
+The day of the interview do not bring any luggage, backpacks, or bags of any kind to the interview.
 You will not be allowed to enter with them and there is no place to store them.

 The Consular Section is conducting as many visa interviews as possible.
-However, given the overwhelming demand for work and student visas, continued Covid-19 crowding restrictions, and staffing limitations, we regret that we will not be able to interview all applicants before their desired travel dates.
+However, given the overwhelming demand for work and student visas and staffing limitations, we regret that we will not be able to interview all applicants before their desired travel dates.

 For November, we can only approve requests for earlier visa appointments for medical emergencies, urgent student visas, and critical business travel.
-We will keep adding more appointments in the following weeks as capacity allows.
-We encourage applicants who need an earlier appointment to regularly check the appointment scheduling website: https://ais.usvisa-info.com/es-es/niv
+We will keep adding more appointments in the following months as capacity allows.
+We encourage applicants who need an earlier appointment to regularly check the appointment scheduling website.

 Applicants for student and work visas who cannot find an appointment before their originally planned travel date should speak to their university or employer to discuss their situation and options as soon as possible.
 For those with a DS-2019 or I-20, this discussion should include requesting an updated report date on the DS-2019 or I-20 to a new, achievable date as we cannot issue a visa for a program report date that has already passed.